-The board has four DIMM sockets and supports the following memory features:
+The board has two DIMM sockets and supports the following memory features:

-- 1.8 V (only) DDR2 SDRAM DIMMs with gold-plated contacts - Unbuffered, single-sided or double-sided DIMMs with the following restriction: Double-sided DIMMs with x16 organization are not supported. - 8 GB maximum total system memory.
-Refer to Section 2.1.1 on page 37 for information on the total amount of addressable memory. - Minimum total system memory: 512 MB - Non-ECC DIMMs - Serial Presence Detect - DDR2 667 or DDR2 800 MHz SDRAM DIMMs - DDR2 667 DIMMs with SPD timings of only 5-5-5 (tCL-tRCD-tRP) - DDR2 800 DIMMs with SPD timings of only 5-5-5 or 6-6-6 (tCL-tRCD-tRP)
+- 1.8 V DDR2 SDRAM DIMMs with gold plated contacts, with the option to raise the voltage to support higher performance DDR2 SDRAM DIMMs - Dual channel interleaved mode support - Unbuffered, single-sided or double-sided DIMMs with the following restriction:

+Double-sided DIMMs with x16 organization are not supported.

+- 8 GB maximum total system memory.
+Refer to Section 2.1.1 on page 39 for information on the total amount of addressable memory.

+- Minimum total system memory: 512 MB

+- Non-ECC DIMMs

+- Serial Presence Detect

+- DDR2 667 MHz or DDR2 800 MHz SDRAM DIMMs

+- DDR2 667 MHz DIMMs with SPD timings of only 5-5-5 (tCL-tRCD-tRP)

+- DDR2 800 MHz DIMMs with SPD timings of only 5-5-5 or 6-6-6 (tCL-tRCD-tRP)